The parenthood effect in urban mobility: Results

 Now that we understand the static distribution of amenities and their visitation patterns by groups (Figure \ref{fig:spatial_characterisation}), we can switch our attention to mobility.
-In Figure~\ref{fig:mobility_characterisation}A we display the values of mobility diversity $M$ (see Methods) for travellers of different household arrangements.
+In Figure~\ref{fig:mobility_characterisation}A, we display the values of \emph{mobility diversity} $M$ (a mobility counterpart of $H$, see Methods) for travellers of different household arrangements.
 At first glance, we notice that the values of $M$ span a wider range than those of $H$ displayed in Figure~\ref{fig:spatial_characterisation}C. Moreover, we do not observe the same dependency on the number of zones as for the case of $H$, and different types of travellers do not display significantly different values of $M$.
-However, these values are in line with those available in the literature on human mobility~\cite{Barbosa2018} and urban systems~\cite{batty-science-2008}.
-The relationship between diversity, $M$, and average cost, $C$, displayed in Figure~\ref{fig:mobility_characterisation}B suggests that --- except for Houston --- metropolitan areas with higher values of $M$ (\eg, Baltimore) are those with higher values of $C$.
-Such a relationship, however, does not depend on the population, as areas like Chicago display average costs inferior to those of areas like Nashville which are significantly less populated (see Tab.~\ref{tab:data}).
-If we compute the differences of entropy $\Delta M_{P}$ and cost $\Delta C_{P}$ between non parents and parents travellers (Figure~\ref{fig:mobility_characterisation}C), we observe that areas like New York, Charlotte, Minneapolis and Chicago appear more favourable to parents travellers.
-However, areas like Cincinnati, Houston, Virginia Beach, Pittsburgh, Philadelphia, and Nashville display the opposite tendency, best for non parents.
-Last, areas like St Louis, Dallas, and Atlanta are more neutral towards parenthood status ($\abs{\Delta C_{P}} < 0.001$).
-The probable reason for these phenomena is that parents tend to live preferentially in residential areas (with more availability of bigger houses, children's entertainment and/or closer to schools) \cite{wolf2017places}.
-Curiously, there is only one area with $\Delta M < 0$: Kansas City, indicating that non parents from this region tend to explore the metropolitan area more homogeneously than parents.
+However, these values are in line with those available in the literature on human mobility~\cite{Barbosa2018} and urban systems~\cite{battyscience2008}.
+The relationship between diversity, $M$, and average cost, $C$, displayed in Figure~\ref{fig:mobility_characterisation}B suggests that (except for Houston) metropolitan areas with higher values of $M$ (\eg, Baltimore) are those with higher values of $C$.
+Such a relationship does not seem to depend strongly neither on the population's density nor on the population itself (which, have a Spearman correlation with each other equal to 0.664), as areas like Chicago display average costs inferior to those of areas like Nashville, which are significantly less populated (see Tab.~\ref{tab:data}).
+However, in agreement with previous results~\cite{levinson1997density}, we do observe correlation between the average cost, $C$, and the population's density (Spearman correlation equal to 0.743).
+If we compute the differences of entropy $\Delta M_{P}$ and cost $\Delta C_{P}$ between non-parents and parents travellers (Figure~\ref{fig:mobility_characterisation}C; statistical tests using Kolmogorov-Smirnov described in Section S17--S18), we observe variation across metropolitan areas, with some showing higher costs for parents and others showing the opposite.
+The statistical significance of these differences varies across null model tests (Table~\ref{tab:null_models_parenthood}), with some cities showing robust differences across all five null models ($p < 0.05$), and others showing sensitivity to specific assumptions about travel patterns.
+Overall, in 10 of 17 urban areas, the empirical differences are positive ($\Delta C_{P}>0$), suggesting a general tendency toward higher mobility costs for non-parents, though the robustness of this pattern varies by metropolitan area.